 1. Eugene residents rely on 55 million gallons of drinking water stored at three locations: Santa Clara, College Hill, and Hawkins Hill.
 These storage facilities are the backbone of our water system that serves 200,000 people—for everyday use, public health, fire suppression, and in drought and other emergencies.

-2. Two of the backbone water storage facilities must be replaced.
-Engineering assessments have shown the College Hill and Hawkins Hill water tanks would not survive a major earthquake.
+2. The backbone water storage facilities must be replaced.
+The aging tanks do not meet modern seisimic standards and would not survive a major earthquake.
 State authorities have ordered timely replacement of College Hill.

 3. To supplement EWEB's existing storage, new tanks are being installed on an undeveloped site near 40th Avenue.
 EWEB acquired the 10-acre site in the 1950s for this specific purpose.
-This 15 million gallons of storage makes it possible to first decommission, then replace, the vulnerable College Hill facilities.
-Later, to restore the current storage capacity, the tank at Hawkins Hill will be replaced.
+This 15 million gallons of storage makes it possible to first decommission, then replace other vulnerable facilities.

 4. When improvements are completed, six smaller water storage tanks will replace the existing large tanks.
 This distributed approach improves water quality, operational and maintenance flexibility and increases our resiliency to potentially disruptive events.